OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Back to top Shareables - what you have to do

-*   Use the latest version and, where we have it, don’t remove any tagging or tracking.
+*   *   Use the latest version and, where we have it, don’t remove any tagging or tracking.
     *   Make sure it’s displayed accurately.
     *   Add a credit (if it doesn’t already have one).

     Most come with credits included.
 If not, put one of these in a prominent place nearby to show where you got the shareable from:

     *   Source – BBC News
     *   bbc.com/news
     *   BBC Sport
     *   bbc.co.uk – © copyright \[the year goes here\] BBC

     If possible, add a hyperlink to the shareable’s original location.
 Make sure it works, and don’t put anything between the credit and the link.

 Back to top Shareables - a thing we have to say

 Apart from what we’re responsible for when there’s a mishap, we’re not liable for anything that happens to you if you use a shareable.

 Back to top Open-source software

 Some open-source software is available as downloads.

 Find out more on our open-source here.

 When you access it, we’ll always let you know what terms apply.

-Back to top Metadata
+Back to top Metadata and feeds

 **a.
 For people**

-You’re not allowed to pluck metadata from our content.
+You’re not allowed to pluck metadata from our content or feeds.

+You can add the BBC News feed to your website or social media account.
+Provided:

+*   You don't change the feed or remove any of our branding or logos
+*   You credit us by saying it's from BBC News, bbc.co.uk/news or bbc.com/news putting the text and hyperlink in a prominent place nearby
+*   You don't add our branding, logos and so on, except for any branding that's already embedded in the feed.

+Read about how to set up a BBC News feed here.

 **b.
 For business**

-You’ll need a licence to use our metadata.
+You’ll need a licence to use our metadata (such as images, text, media and the links to them).
 Apply for a metadata licence.

+For business use of our feeds you'll need to get our permission, and there may be a fee to pay.

 Back to top Creations - what they are